 The sensorless temperature method can be easily integrated into concepts already using a PWM dimming.
-The extra component costs assuming there is already a microcontroller existing for the dimming is very low.
-The software resources for the measurements and calculations are also very low so it can be even performed by 8 bit controllers.
+The extra component costs assuming there is already a micro controller for the dimming inside a design is very low.
+The software resources for the measurements and calculations are also very low so it can be even performed by 8 bit cheapest controllers.
+The high precesion and resolution is coming from averaged repeating measurments and the fixed frequency of the controller.
+10-12 bit ADC is good enough.

 Besides automotive headlights there should be a wide range of products for a possible integration.
 Especially when there is a critical product size and varying operating conditions are likely leading to over heating conditions of the LED.
 In this case an extra temperature sensor can be saved and or the system response and protection can be further increased to grant the maximum life time of the LEDs.